tonnykwon/blog/_bayesian/2019-05-21-Markov-Chain-Monte-Carlo.md

 [3,] 0.6153879 0.1758214 0.2087907
 ```

 If we look at more distance future when h =5 or 10, the transition distribution appears to converge.
 That is, the state we are currently in is not important in determining future.
 This is the case for the continuous variable.
-This is called **unique limit distribution**, where the chain has forgotten its past.
-Using Markov Chain helps converging to this unique limit distribution.
+This is called **stationary distribution**, where the chain has forgotten its past.
+Using Markov Chain helps converging to this stationary distribution.